HawtDogFlvrWtr/elastic-sensu-extension/README.md

 ## To Install

-- Creating the extension config file
-Create a sensu extension config file under /etc/sensu/conf.d/extensions, called elastic.json.
+- Create a sensu extension config file under /etc/sensu/conf.d/extensions, called elastic.json.
 The contents of the file will reference your elasticsearch server, and the index you want to use.
 ```
 {
   "elastic": {